How to Use Session Risk in Mobile Bot Defense Using AI

-Last updated April 3, 2025 by Appdome
+Last updated August 7, 2025 by Appdome

-What Are Session Headers?
+What is Session Risk?

-Appdome’s dynamic Use Session Headers plugin within MobileBOT™ Defense secures session integrity by embedding tamper-proof headers into each request, enabling Web Application Firewalls (WAFs) to classify sessions as “Safe” or “At-Risk.”
-The plugin also integrates payload signing and encryption, ensuring that session data remains protected from interception and unauthorized modification.
+Appdome’s dynamic Session Risk plugin within MobileBOT™ Defense secures session integrity by embedding tamper-proof headers into each request, enabling Web Application Firewalls (WAFs) to classify sessions as “Safe” or “At-Risk.”

 In case of a MITM (Man-in-the-Middle) event detection, Appdome enhances session security by including additional metadata in the WAF logs.
 In addition to device metadata, the logs will also contain server certificate metadata, such as: